Elementari

 Grades: 3-8

-Estimated Time For Completion: 50 mins
+Estimated Time For Completion: 2 classes (each 45 minutes)

 Hardware required: Computer or Tablet Speaker